Colin Noble to speak at December commencement

 Noble's charitable work includes Childreach International.
 He has completed many projects in Africa, including building two health clinics in isolated areas of Zambia, installing water pumps in remote villages, building schools and building a library for the hotel school in Zambia.
 He also created the Noble Hospitality International Student Training Program which helps students from Zambia, Zimbabwe, Namibia, Botswana, South Africa, Dominican Republic, Australia, New Zealand and Ireland.
 Noble's most recent project was to send a fire truck from Manhattan to Lusaka, Zambia.

-This article was posted on Wednesday, November 5, 2014, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Wednesday, November 5, 2014, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.